-The annual average dust deposition at DDG1 for the reporting period was 0.9 g/m2/month, which is lower than the background levels, lower than the previous reporting period and below the assessment criteria detailed in the AQMP and Table 6.7.
+The annual average dust deposition at DDG1 for the reporting period was 1.9 g/m2/month, which is higher than the previous reporting period but lower than the background levels and the assessment criteria detailed in the AQMP and Table 6.7.
 DDG1 had the lowest annual average dust deposition for the reporting period.

-The annual average of DDG2 (2.3 g/m2/month) was in line with the background levels for that site but higher than the previous reporting period as can be seen in Table 6.10.
+The annual average of DDG2 (2.3 g/m2/month) was in line with the background levels for that site and the same as the previous reporting period as can be seen in Table 6.9.
 The average concentration was still below the assessment criteria detailed in the AQMP.
 DDG2 is located to the southeast of the Gunlake Extension Project extraction area and the increased dust deposition in previous reporting periods is likely due to localised dust generated from topsoil stripping, blasting and removal of overburden activities adjacent to the gauge.
 These activities were completed in this area in early 2020 and subsequently bench development has continued with blasting and removal of hardrock at lower depths reflected in lower dust deposition in DDG2.